-In July 2020, I became a Fellow of the Higher Education Academy, and from August 2020, I became a course leader and English Lead for the Primary PGCE.
+In July 2020, I became a Fellow of the Higher Education Academy and, in August 2020, I became a course leader and English Lead for the Primary PGCE.
 Since August 2023, I have continued to lead Primary English in addition to taking on the roles of Primary Curriculum Lead and the School of Education Disability Liaison Officer.

-From 2015 to 2018, I completed my PhD thesis - Place, Policy and Pedagogy: A literacy ethnography of a small town
+2015 to 2018 - Completing my ESRC-funded PhD - Place, Policy and Pedagogy: A literacy ethnography of a small town

 This was an ethnographic study of pre-school literacy in an East Midlands' town.
 It explored how the resources there were used and experienced by mothers to support their children's literacy development.
-The study shed light on the different ways in which mothers are 'taught' to support their children's learning depending on where they live and where they go.
-This has implications for how 'ready' children are for school, and how well they are likely to succeed when they get there.
-It therefore has relevance to primary education, as well as to how communities/parents support young children's literacy learning.
+The study shed light on the different ways in which mothers were 'taught' to support their children's learning depending on where they lived and where they went, which had implications for how 'ready' their children were for school, and how well they were likely to succeed when they get there.

 Conference Papers and Presentations